 The bill proposes an amendment to the Alaska Housing Finance Corporation's loan interest rate structure, specifically targeting small community and multi-family housing loans.
 It seeks to increase the threshold for lower interest rates on these loans from $250,000 to $400,000.
-This change means that loans up to $400,000 will benefit from a reduced interest rate, set at one percent less than the standard rate determined by previous bond issues.
+This change means that loans up to $400,000 will benefit from a reduced interest rate, which is set at one percent less than the standard rate determined by previous bond issues.

 Statutes affected: